Make Your Next Trip Extraordinary

 Best bang-for-your-buck ships

-Quark’s Ocean Adventurer (128 passengers) and World Explorer (178 passengers) are classic expedition ships that offer consistently great trips.
-Ashton has worked with these ships for 20 years because they provide adventurous itineraries at a really good price point.
+Quark’s Ocean Adventurer (138 passengers) and World Explorer (172 passengers) are classic expedition ships that deliver both authentic adventure and outstanding value.
 (You want to snowshoe?
 Check.
 Want to sea kayak?
 Check.)
-To max out the bang for the buck, take advantage of early-booking discounts; if you are traveling solo, you can choose to share a cabin with another cruiser and avoid paying a single supplement.
+To maximize the savings, take advantage of early-booking discounts; if you are traveling solo, you can choose to share a cabin with another cruiser and avoid paying a single supplement.

 Ships worth the splurge

-Seabourn’s sister ships Venture and Pursuit are brand-new, having just launched in 2022 and 2023 respectively.
-These beauties are ultra-luxury ships with an adventure focus; each carries 268 passengers and every single cabin has a veranda.
+Seabourn’s sister ships Venture and Pursuit are ultra-luxury ships with an adventure focus; each carries 268 passengers and every single cabin has a veranda.
 There are multiple excellent dining options, two submarines, ample Zodiacs and kayaks, and a 26-person expedition staff.

-Sail to the geographic North Pole aboard Le Commandant Charcot (245 passengers), launched in 2021 as the first Polar Class 2 icebreaker and first hybrid-electric polar exploration ship powered by liquified natural gas.
-This being a Ponant ship, you’ll also find French luxury and gastronomy onboard.
-Choose the 16-day itinerary roundtrip from Longyearbyen, Spitsbergen, or add two days to swing through Nordvest-Spitsbergen National Park.
+Le Commandant Charcot (245 passengers) is the first Polar Class 2 icebreaker and first hybrid-electric polar exploration ship powered by liquified natural gas.
+This being a Ponant ship, you’ll also find an elevated Arctic experience with French luxury and gastronomy onboard.

 Best ships for foodies

-For those who want to eat really, really well, the Scenic Eclipse and soon-to-be-launched Scenic Eclipse II (both carrying 228 passengers) offer ten culinary styles, including an upscale French restaurant and Champagne bar, Asian fusion, sushi, a night-market bar, a casual yacht club, a chef’s tasting table, private dining, and even culinary master-classes.
-(And they are all-inclusive.)
+For those who want to eat really, really well, the Scenic Eclipse I and Scenic Eclipse II (both carrying 228 passengers) offer ten culinary styles, including an upscale French restaurant and Champagne bar, Asian fusion, sushi, a night-market bar, a casual yacht club, a chef’s tasting table, private dining, and even culinary master-classes.

-Also notable for gastronomy is Le Commandant Charcot, the only ship that has a restaurant from Michelin-starred chef Alain Ducasse; count on plenty of caviar—and if you like Champagne, their house pour is Veuve Clicquot.
+Also notable for gastronomy is Le Commandant Charcot (270 passengers), the Ponant ship with a restaurant from Michelin-starred chef Alain Ducasse; count on plenty of caviar—and if you like Champagne, their house pour is Veuve Clicquot.

 Best ships for solo travelers